sakaridis/fog_simulation-SFSU_synthetic/README.md

 ### License

-Our fog simulation code is made available for non-commercial use under the license agreement which is contained in the LICENSE.txt file.
+Our fog simulation code is made available for non-commercial use under the license agreement which is contained in the [license](LICENSE.txt) file.

 ### Contents